jedlimlx/Quantum-Hydrodynamics/docs/tunneling.md

 # Quantum Tunnelling
 In quantum mechanics, quantum tunnelling refers to a particle that tunnels through an energy barrier completely at random.

+*insert video of ball failing to roll over a hill*

-Normally, in classical mechanics, which describes the physics in our daily lives, a ball can not roll past a hill without having enough energy to reach the tip of the hill.
+Looking at the above animation, we can see that normally, in classical mechanics, which describes the physics in our daily lives, a ball can not roll past a hill without having enough energy to reach the tip of the hill.
 We call the hill an energy barrier as the ball needs to possess a certain amount of energy to cross it.

+*insert same video above with different labels*

-In quantum mechanics, when we shoot an electron at a potential barrier, which acts as an energy barrier for the electron, we would expect the electron to be stopped at the potential barrier.
+Looking at another animation above, we can see in quantum mechanics, when we shoot an electron at a potential barrier, which acts as an energy barrier for the electron, we would expect the electron to be stopped by the potential barrier.
 Indeed, that is what is observed most of the time when such experiments are done.

+*insert video of electron going through potential barrier*

-However, due to the quirks of quantum mechanics, sometimes we can see that the electron that is supposed to be stopped at the potential barrier, on the other side of the potential barrier.
+However, if we take a look at the animation above, we can see that due to the quirks of quantum mechanics, sometimes the electron that is supposed to be stopped at the potential barrier, on the other side of the potential barrier.
 Which means that the electron had just managed to go straight through the potential barrier.
 This is something that would have been impossible in classical mechanics but has a small but finite probability to happen in quantum mechanics.
 Thus, this is named the quantum tunnelling phenomenon in quantum mechanics, signifying that the electron had "dug" a "tunnel" to go past the energy barrier.

 Interestingly, the droplets can exhibit behaviours almost identical to regular quantum tunneling.
 As it turns out, by fully submerging a piece of material (which can be plastic, metal, or anything that is solid) into the small pool of